-Fields marked with an asterisk (*) must be filled in.
+Fields marked with an asterisk (*) are mandatory.

 Thank you for putting safety first when planning your work.

 Telecommunications wires are not an electrical hazard, because they are sheathed and have a voltage of approximately 12 V. However, it is important to take care not to damage these wires.

 Hydro-Québec does not prune or cut down trees to clear telecommunications wires.

 You'll find it on your bill.This number is a series of nine digits, starting with 1.